 As we enter a new year and start determined to keep those New Year’s resolutions, I wanted to share with you five great resolutions for parents that I always try to keep in mind – no matter what time of year it may be.
 These are called the LEARN principles and I think it is a great plan to help you improve your parenting skills.

-Top 5 New Year’s Resolutions for Parents in 2016
+Top 5 New Year’s Resolutions for Parents

 Listen To Your Children